 For example, if you get your lunch at Burger Studio, do not just throw the bag of trash in the recycling bin.
 Look through the items to be sure that they are all appropriate to the bin you are placing them in, or separate them accordingly.

 Off-Campus Recycling Efforts

-Visit Chester City's website or call 610-447-7742 to check out how our neighbors are handling their recycling process.
-As a member of the Chester community, Widener University has joined and continues to support our city's cause to help improve the environment and help beautify the area.
+As a member of the Chester community, Widener University has joined and continues to support Chester's efforts to improve the environment and beautify the area.